bioconvert/bioconvert/doc/glossary.rst

     PHYLIP

-        The PHYLIP file format stores a multiple sequence alignment.
+        Plain text format to store a multiple sequence alignment.
+        See :ref:`format_phylip` page for details.

     PHYLOXML

-        TODO
+        XML format to store a multiple sequence alignment.
+        See :ref:`format_phyloxml` page for details.

     PLINK